geddy11/ltspice-ci/README.md

   * Automatically generate documentation from simulation results
   * Run multiple simulations in parallel

-Any probably many other good reasons too!
+And probably many other good reasons too!

 ## Test circuit
 The circuit to be analyzed in this repo is a simple amplifier with a capacitive load.
 The purpose of this simulation is to determine the phase margin of the amplifier.
 The phase margin can be analyzed by inserting a small signal generator between the amplifier input and output (feedback):